Travel to Hokkaido, Japan's gorgeous northernmost island, and you'll find spectacular scenery, incredible food, and friendly people.

 Other than Hokkaido, the Tohoku region, and Niigata Prefecture have adopted this vertical type of traffic light.
 From the top, the vertical signal color goes red, yellow, and then green.

 As you land in the airport in Hokkaido, the words "Irankarapte" can be seen all around.
 Irankarapte means "Hello" in the Ainu language.
 This Ainu language was used by the indigenous people and is deeply rooted in the language used in Hokkaido.
-There are many Ainu words that have been adapted into the Japanese language such as Sapporo, which comes from Sapporo Petsu (dry big river), in the Ainu language.
+For instance, what does 'Sapporo' mean?
+Many Ainu words have been adapted into the Japanese language such as Sapporo, which comes from Sapporo Petsu (big dry river), in the Ainu language.

 ・Namara = Same as "very".
 Namaraumai would mean very tasty.

 ・Azumashi = Comfortable, or pleasant.
 Azumashikunakatta would mean that it was uncomfortable or unpleasant.

 ・Nanmo-nanmo = No need to worry about it.

 ・Menkoi= Cute.
 Menkokunai would mean not cute.

 ・Nageru = To throw.
 Used for phrases like do not litter.

 ・Toukibi = Corn.